MITLibraries/tacos-detectors-lambdas/README.md

-# python-lambda-template
+# TACOS citation detector

-A template repository for creating Python lambda functions.
+A lambda to apply a pre-trained algorithm to predict whether a given search string is in the form of a citation.

 ## Repo Setup (delete this section and above after initial function setup)